-Western Blue Groper Achoerodus gouldii The Western Blue Groper is a large and long-lived fish, which grows to around 1.6 m long and can live to around 70 years in unfished areas.
-Young Juveniles are light yellow-brown, and older juveniles and females are greenish.
-Males are blue, sometimes with a white band on the edge of the side fins.
-All fish are born female and some change gender over time.
-Juveniles are sometimes seen around low seaweed-covered reefs in the shallow bays of north-eastern Kangaroo Island.
-The adults are mainly found in deeper waters, including reefs off headlands, but previously may have been more common in the shallows.
-PHOTO: © A. Brown, CC BY-NC 3.0 AU PHOTO: © A. Futterer, CC BY-NC 3.0 AU
+Western blue groper Achoerodus gouldii The western blue groper is a large and long-lived fish, which grows to around 1.6m long and can live to around 70 years in unfished areas.
+Young juveniles are light yellow-brown, and older juveniles and females are greenish and males are blue.
+All fish are born female and some change sex over time.
+Juveniles are sometimes seen around shallow bays of north-eastern Kangaroo Island.
+The adults are mainly found in deeper waters, including reefs off headlands. © A. Brown, CC BY-NC 3.0 AU © A. Futterer, CC BY-NC 3.0 AU

-Globefish / Slender-spined Porcupine Fish Diodon nicthemerus These fishes can protect themselves in several ways.
-When threatened, a globefish can inflate its body to become ballshaped so that the spines stick out all over.
+Globefish / Slender-spined porcupine fish Diodon nicthemerus These fishes can protect themselves in several ways - when threatened, a globefish can inflate its body to become ballshaped so that the spines stick out all over.
 It also has fused teeth in the beak-like mouth which can bite hard.
-As with other members of the porcupine fish family the flesh can be poisonous to eat.
-PHOTO: © S. Speight @ Flickr, CC BY-NC-SA 3.0 AU PHOTO: © M. Norman, Museum Victoria, CC BY 3.0 AU
+As with other members of the porcupine fish family, they can be poisonous to eat. © S. Speight @ Flickr, CC BY-NC-SA 3.0 AU © M. Norman, Museum Victoria, CC BY 3.0 AU

+Southern sea carp / Marblefish

+Aplodactylus arctidens

-Southern Sea Carp / Marblefish Aplodactylus arctidens A dark greenish-grey fish with blotchy patterns which occurs on reefs in south-eastern Australia and New Zealand.
-The Southern Sea Carp is a large fish, although rarely seen at the maximum size of 65 cm.
+A dark greenish-grey fish with blotchy patterns which occurs on reefs in south-eastern Australia and New Zealand.
+The Southern sea carp is a large fish, although rarely seen at the maximum size of 65cm.
 This fish eats seaweeds and also small invertebrates living in the seaweed.

-PHOTO: © D. Muirhead, CC BY-NC 3.0 AU
+© D. Muirhead, CC BY-NC 3.0 AU

-Shaw's Cowfish Aracana aurita and Ornate Cowfish Aracana ornata Cowfishes have a bony case around the body made up of six-sided connected plates.
-Both Shaw's and and Ornate Cowfish are found in the gulf region.
+Shaw's cowfish Aracana aurita Ornate cowfish Aracana ornata Cowfishes have a bony case around the body made up of six-sided connected plates.
+Both Shaw's and ornate cowfish are found in the gulf region.
 Male cowfish have blue and yellow patterns and females have orange, black and white patterns.
-Cowfish eat small invertebrates on the sea floor, and can blow a jet of water onto the sediment to help them capture their food.
-These fishes are poisonous to eat.
-PHOTO: © J. Finn, Museum Victoria CC BY Attribution PHOTO: © R. Stuart-Smith / RLS, CC BY-NC 3.0 AU
+Cowfish eat small invertebrates on the sea floor, and can blow a jet of water onto the sediment to help them capture their food. © J. Finn, Museum Victoria CC BY Attribution © R. Stuart-Smith / RLS, CC BY-NC 3.0 AU

-Sea Sweep Scorpis aequipinnis An abundant silver-grey fish often found in groups around shallow reefs and jetties.
+Sea sweep Scorpis aequipinnis

+An abundant silver-grey fish often found in groups around shallow reefs and jetties.
 Juveniles have a diamond-shaped body.
 They are curious and often follow snorkellers when they are swimming.
-The largest adults, which grow up to 56 cm long are not usually seen in shallow water.
-Sea Sweep have a small mouth and they feed on tiny plankton in the water.
-PHOTO: © S. Speight (saspotato) @ Flickr, CC BY-NC-SA 2.0 PHOTO: © R. Stuart-Smith - RLS, CC BY Attribution
+The largest adults, which grow up to 56cm long are not usually seen in shallow water.
+Sea sweep have a small mouth and they feed on tiny plankton in the water.

+- © S. Speight (saspotato) @ Flickr, CC BY-NC-SA 2.0

+- © R. Stuart-Smith RLS, CC BY Attribution

-Common Weedfish Heteroclinus perspicillatus
+Common weedfish Heteroclinus perspicillatus

 A small weedfish which is abundant on intertidal and shallow subtidal reefs in south-eastern Australia.
 Found in a variety of shallow habitats, it can change colour when moving between rocks, sand and seaweed to assist camouflage.
-Common Weedfishes are eaten by juvenile Australian Salmon and also by flatheads.
+Common weedfishes are eaten by juvenile Australian salmon and also by flatheads.
 There are other well-camouflaged weedfish species in shallow reef areas, but most are rarely seen.

-PHOTO: © D. Muirhead, CC BY Attribution
+© D. Muirhead, CC BY Attribution

-Blue-spotted Goatfish / Red Mullet

-Upeneichthys vlamingii

-This species is commonly seen on the sand or rubble near reefs.
+Blue-spotted goatfish / Red mullet Upeneichthys vlamingii This species is commonly seen on the sand or rubble near reefs.
 Juveniles sometimes form schools in sheltered bays.
 Goatfishes have sensory barbels under the chin which help them locate food under the sand on the seafloor.
-This species can change colour from silver with a black stripe during the day, to bright pink-red at night.
+This species can change colour from silver with a black stripe during the day, to bright pink-red at night. © M. Norman, Museum Victoria CC BY Attribution

-PHOTO:

-M. Norman, Museum Victoria CC BY Attribution